martinescardo/HoTTEST-Summer-School/Agda/Lecture-Notes/natural-numbers-type.lagda.md

 -->
 # The type `ℕ` of natural numbers

-[Recall](introduction.lagda.md) that we defined the type of natural numbers is inductively defined as follows:
+[Recall](introduction.lagda.md) that we defined the type of natural numbers inductively as follows:

 ```notagda
 data ℕ : Type where